Dallas Air Conditioning and Heating: Service, Repair, and Equipment Contractors

 How a whole house approach includes the “envelope” in the load calculation

 If you plan to get price quotes to buy a new A/C and heating system, look for contractors who will insert the heating and cooling demands of the Dallas climate along with the size and condition of your home or building “envelope” into a complex, but critical load calculation.
 For many reasons, a rule of thumb load calculation based only on square footage or using the same size system as the old one without verification should be avoided.
 This calculation requires considerable expertise or software and interpretation.

 Resources for HVAC technical or vocational training in the Dallas area

 If you are interested in learning more about the technical aspects of air conditioning and heating in the Dallas area, such as courses to get a Texas HVAC license, here are some local and regional links:

-North Texas Chapter of ACCA: Local branch of the Air Conditioning Contractors Assn. of America
+Texas Chapter of ACCA: State branch of the Air Conditioning Contractors Assn. of America

 Dallas ASHRAE Chapter: Acronym for American Society of Heating, Refrigerating and Air-Conditioning Engineers.